 Results suggest synergy with anti-CTLA-4

-Anti-CTLA-4 promotes expanded responses to tumor antigens in peripheral immune tissue while VX15 acts synergistically to “open the gates” of the tumor to immune infiltration.
+Anti-CTLA-4 promotes expanded responses to tumor antigens in peripheral immune tissue while VX15 acts synergistically to reduce immunosuppression and “open the gates” of the tumor to immune infiltration.
 More data is available in Evans, et al. Cancer Immunology Research (link above).